About cancer of the larynx

 What should people know about cancer of the larynx?

 The larynx, also called the voicebox, is located in the neck near the opening of the trachea (windpipe).
 The larynx helps us speak and, because of its location, helps protect the windpipe from food and liquids.

-Each year in New York State, about 650 men and 190 women are diagnosed with cancer of the larynx (also called laryngeal cancer).
+Each year in New York State, over 600 men and almost 200 women are diagnosed with cancer of the larynx (also called laryngeal cancer).
 About 200 men and 50 women in New York die from this disease each year.

 Who gets cancer of the larynx?